w3f/polkadot-wiki/docs/general/glossary.md

 ## Message

-In Polkadot's XCMP protocol, a _message_ is arbitrary data that is sent from one parachain (the egress chain) to another (the ingress chain) through a channel and ensured delivery by the validator set.
+In {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s XCMP protocol, a _message_ is arbitrary data that is sent from one parachain (the egress chain) to another (the ingress chain) through a channel and ensured delivery by the validator set.

 ## Message Queue

-In Polkadot's XCMP protocol, a _message queue_ is the list of messages waiting to be processed by a particular receiving parachain over a channel.
+In {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s XCMP protocol, a _message queue_ is the list of messages waiting to be processed by a particular receiving parachain over a channel.

 ## Metadata